Jorge Gascon: Awards and honors

 Gascon has been recognized as a highly cited researcher by Web of Science having the current h-index of 86.

-He is in the list of Highly cited researchers 2019, 2020, 2021.
+He is in the list of highly cited researchers 2019, 2020, 2021.
 Demonstrated by the production of multiple highly-cited papers that rank in the top 1% by citations for field and year in Web of Science.

-Professor Gascon was named Doctor Honoris Causa by La Universidad de Alicante in 2021.
+Gascon was named Doctor Honoris Causa by La Universidad de Alicante in 2021.